Pyenb/Pi-hole-blocklist/readme.md

 ![VALID_BADGE](https://img.shields.io/badge/Valid-99.976%25-green)
 ![INVALID_BADGE](https://img.shields.io/badge/Invalid-0.024%25-red)

-This is a list of adlists I use with my Pi-hole, all compiled into a single file. **Updated daily.**
+This is the blocklist I use with my Pi-hole.
+It's compiled out of the individual lists I use, but in a single file. **Updated daily.**

 It may not be perfect for everyone, but it's a good starting point.
+It mostly contains ads, telemetry and other questionable websites.

 The list currently contains around *2.4 million* domains.